Voice Assistants – Which One is Right For You?

-Again, weighing what you already use with what you want the device to do should determine what choice is best for you.
+Weighing what you already use with what you want the device to do should determine what choice is best for you.

-The Apple HomePod sells for $349, but you don’t need to invest in the hardware to use Siri to dim your lights or tell you the score in last night’s hockey game – it’s already installed on your iPhone or iPad.
+The Apple HomePod sells for around $400, but you don’t need to invest in the hardware to use Siri to dim your lights or tell you the score in last night’s hockey game – it’s already installed on your iPhone or iPad.
 So you don’t need to buy a HomePod if you don’t want to.